Jaquish Biomedical logo

 All articles

-How is X3 different from free weights (dumbbells and barbells) or typical resistance bands?Updated a month ago
+How is X3 different from free weights (dumbbells and barbells) or typical resistance bands?Updated 4 months ago

 People don’t realize they are seven times stronger than they think they are, based on biomechanics.
 This is because for many movements, when you are in the strongest position (imagine the top of a pushup), you can exert 7X more force than when you are in the weakest position (imagine the bottom of a pushup with your nose touching the floor).